WhoIsSethDaniel/nvim-go-client-examples/README.md

 >
 > This is enforced by go-client.
 If you ever see an error in :messages that looks like "msgpack/rpc: handler return
 > must be (), (error) or (valueType, error)" it means the return signature you have for your function is wrong.

+**A Second Note About the p.HandleCommand Function Return Value**
+> If you looked closely at the manifest generated earlier you may have noticed a field named 'sync'.
+It is a boolean
+> field and some of the commands in the manifest have sync set to 0 and some have sync set to 1.
+This field tells Vim
+> whether to run the command synchronously or asynchronously.
+The go-client code determines how to set this field
+> automatically by looking for a return value from the function you pass to p.HandleCommand (or p.HandleAutocmd or
+> p.HandleFunction).
+If there is **no** return value then sync will be set to 0.
+Otherwise it is set to 1.

 The plugin.CommandOptions record has many fields, all of which correspond directly to the arguments you can pass to :command within Neovim (see :help [:command](https://neovim.io/doc/user/map.html#:command) for more info).
 You can look